You Will Never Feel 100% Ready. That Is Normal.

 If you are scoring below 75% on timed practice exams, have multiple areas below 65%, are skipping math questions, and are running out of time, you are not ready yet.
 That is not a judgment.
 It is a data point, and it tells you exactly where to focus.

 Do not schedule the exam until your data improves.
-Each failed attempt costs $36.75 plus 2 to 4 weeks of delay.
-It is more cost-effective to spend 2 to 3 additional weeks preparing properly than to pay for a premature attempt that the data predicts you will not pass.
+Each failed attempt costs money, time, and momentum.
+It is more cost-effective to spend 2 to 3 additional weeks preparing properly than to pay for a premature attempt that your practice data already shows is risky.

 Start with the minimum viable study plan or the 30-day study plan.
 Focus on the 5 heaviest content areas first.
 Add daily math practice.
 Take a timed practice exam after 2 weeks.
 If you are hitting the benchmarks, schedule.
 If not, continue for another week and re-test.

 The goal is not to feel ready.
 The goal is to meet the benchmarks.
-Those are different things, and only one of them predicts your score.
+Those are different things, and only one of them gives you a useful readiness signal.

 The Cost of Waiting Too Long